blacksph3re/rl_windturbine/Readme.md

   train -> broker train sends his new policy (in linked mode) and training metrics to the broker broker -> train sends new replay buffer updates
 This is also done only every b steps

+### **12/07**

+Mediocre results on a simple hold speed task, terrible on hold power.
+On hold power, it learned to die quite often, maybe I could rephrase my death conditions again.
+Trying continous death conditions?
+Also it couldn't stop the system from swinging, maybe experimenting again with feeding past timesteps?
+Or even feeding a rolling average (for I) and difference to the last step (D), so it can in theory build its own PID?